 Locke talks both of retribution and of punishing only for reparation and restraint.
-Some have argued that this is evidence that Locke is combining both rationales for punishment in his theory (Simmons 1992).
+Simmons argues that this is evidence that Locke is combining both rationales for punishment in his theory.
 A survey of other seventeenth-century natural rights justifications for punishment, however, indicates that it was common to use words like “retribute” in theories that reject what we would today call retributive punishment.
 In the passage quoted above, Locke is saying that the proper amount of punishment is the amount that will provide restitution to injured parties, protect the public, and deter future crime.
 Locke’s attitude toward punishment in his other writings on toleration, education, and religion consistently follows this path toward justifying punishment on grounds other than retribution.
-His emphasis on restitution is interesting because restitution is backward looking in a sense (it seeks to restore an earlier state of affairs) but also forward looking in that it provides tangible benefits to those who receive the restitution (Tuckness 2010).
+Tuckness claims that Locke’s emphasis on restitution is interesting because restitution is backward looking in a sense (it seeks to restore an earlier state of affairs) but also forward looking in that it provides tangible benefits to those who receive the restitution.
 There is a link here between Locke’s understanding of natural punishment and his understanding of legitimate state punishment.
 Even in the state of nature, a primary justification for punishment is that it helps further the positive goal of preserving human life and human property.
 The emphasis on deterrence, public safety, and restitution in punishments administered by the government mirrors this emphasis.

 A second puzzle regarding punishment is the permissibility of punishing internationally.
 Locke describes international relations as a state of nature, and so in principle, states should have the same power to punish breaches of the natural law in the international community that individuals have in the state of nature.
 This would legitimize, for example, punishment of individuals for war crimes or crimes against humanity even in cases where neither the laws of the particular state nor international law authorize punishment.
 Thus in World War II, even if “crimes of aggression” was not at the time recognized as a crime for which individual punishment was justified, if the actions violated that natural law principle that one should not deprive another of life, liberty, or property, the guilty parties could still be liable to criminal punishment.
 The most common interpretation has thus been that the power to punish internationally is symmetrical with the power to punish in the state of nature.